50% Discount While Acquiring Lalpurja

 Under the Safe Citizen Housing Program, secure housing construction has been completed for 162,720 beneficiaries.
 Additionally, the Integrated Settlement Development Program has been launched in 36 locations nationwide.

 In the past year, administrative buildings in 35 local governments have been completed, with construction underway for 38 government office buildings.
-Furthermore, 14 assembly halls have been completed across the country, with 16 others currently under construction.

 In the aftermath of the 2072 BS earthquake, significant progress has been made in the reconstruction of damaged heritage sites.
 Out of the total 920 affected sites, 726 have been fully restored, and reconstruction work on the remaining sites is ongoing.